SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/01-Even-Loop.md

 [slide]
 # The Event Loop

-In this example, **we have again function**, which invokes another function.
+In this example, **we have again a function**, which invokes another function.

-But this time a function could create an **event into the event queue.**
+But this time the function creates an **event into the event queue.**

 We continue with the s**tandard synchronous operations** until the stack goes empty.